-Gripping under the belt in the end phase of a throwing technique is allowed if the opponent is already in ne-waza.
+Gripping under the belt in the end phase of a throwing technique is allowed.

 If the throwing technique is interrupted, gripping under the belt is a ne-waza action.

 Gripping under the belt in the end phase of a throwing technique like with soto-makikomi continuing through ushiro-kesa-gatame or ura-gatame and similar technical actions are allowed.
-The grip under the belt that becomes an essential part of the throw is not allowed.